-Andrew Vorder Bruegge, Assistant Dean and Director of Graduate Studies Anna Fredericks, Student Services Director
+Wanda Ebright, Associate Dean and Director of Graduate Studies Anna Fredericks, Student Services Director

 The College of Visual and Performing Arts provides professional programs for students preparing for careers in the arts and contributes to the arts education of all Winthrop University students.
+It is one of only seventeen university arts programs in the nation accredited in all of the arts domains.

-The College of Visual and Performing Arts is one of only seventeen university arts programs in the nation accredited in all of the arts domains.
 The College draws on the extensive resources of the University and the Charlotte region of the Carolinas to provide an outstanding milieu conducive to the development of arts professionals.
-Our students have transformative and inspiring experiences in a first-class environment that includes advanced technology laboratories in all the arts, contemporary dance studios, traditional and experimental theatre spaces, an unparalleled music conservatory, and studios in the diverse disciplines of the visual arts.
+Visual and Performing Arts students have transformative and inspiring experiences in a first-class environment that includes advanced technology laboratories in all the arts, contemporary dance studios, traditional and experimental theatre spaces, an unparalleled music conservatory, and studios in the diverse disciplines of the visual arts.
 The arts degree programs combine the best of the time-honored academy traditions and the most current and prescient ideas in the arts with the liberal arts education of a comprehensive university.